GUIDE 2025

 Keeping that angle in mind, user documentation can be classified into the following types:

-• Comprehensive User Manual
+2. Comprehensive User Manuals

 The Distinction Between User Documentation and Technical Documentation